Ghazni: History

 The city was founded some time in antiquity as a small market town.
-In the 6th century BCE, it was conquered by the Achaemenid king Cyrus II and incorporated into the Persian Empire.
+In the 6th century BCE, it was conquered by Cyrus II and incorporated into the Achaemenid Empire.
 The city was subsequently incorporated into the empire of Alexander the Great in 329 BCE, and called Alexandria in Opiana.
 Ghazni may be the Gazaca (Gázaca or Gāzaca) mentioned by Ptolemy in the 2nd century.
 Following the fall of the Greco-Bactrian kingdoms, the region emerged as the heart of Zabulistan, a prosperous kingdom that controlled the trade routes between India, Iran, and Central Asia.
 From the 5th to the 7th centuries, Zabulistan was ruled by the Nezak Huns, whose rulers are famous for their distinctive gold coins depicting them with a bull's head crown.
 Under their rule, the area became a major center of Buddhism, as well as Zoroastrianism and Hinduism.
 It was this wealthy kingdom that the Chinese pilgrim Xuanzang visited in 644, describing a city named Jaguda—which was almost certainly the contemporary name of the later Ghazni.

 "The country of Jāguda is more than seven thousand li in circuit, and its capital city, named Hexina (Ghazni), is over thirty li in circuit; but the capital is sometimes located in the city of Hesaluo (Guzar), which is also over thirty li in circuit, both cities being strongly fortified in invulnerable positions.
 The mountains and valleys are rich in natural resources, and the cultivated farmlands, divided by ridges, are high and dry.
 Crops are sown in proper seasons.
 Winter wheat is abundant, and vegetation is luxuriant with profuse flowers and fruits.
 The soil is good for growing aromatic turmeric, and it produces the hingu herb (Ferula asafoetida), which grows in the Rama-Indu Valley.
 In the city of Hesaluo there are gushing springs, the water of which flows to all sides, and the people make use of it for irrigation.
 The climate is severely cold with much frost and snow."